-Strengthen all aspects of working lands’ supply chains and the associated infrastructure to support them:
+Strategy 3: Strengthen all aspects of working lands’ supply chains and the associated infrastructure to support them:

 Similar to above but focused on the necessary infrastructure investments and upgrades that will allow our working lands’ sector to build out their production, distribution, and logistical capacity.
 Again, as we determine our methodologies for siting and development, we need to be transparent about potential impacts and harms and frame our new projects within the Guiding Principles.

 Make significant investment in storage, processing, and distribution infrastructure in order to enhance product innovation and quality across all Vermont food and forest products.